 6. TRANSPORTATION: Buses and matatus (shared mini-buses) run along major routes throughout the country, and are cheap (KSh 20-250 per ride).
 You can ask around at the matatu stage to find out which matatus are going to your destination.
 There are rarely scheduled departure times; instead, matatu drivers wait for the van to fill before leaving.
 Ask other people getting on the matatu about the price before you get on since people may overcharge non-locals.
-Taxis are also easily available.
-Nothing is metered, so insist on negotiating and finalizing the fare before you get into the taxi.
+Taxis are also easily available, and it is recommended you use drivers trusted by the program (see below).
+Nothing is metered except app-based taxis, so insist on negotiating and finalizing the fare before you get into the taxi.
 While in Nairobi and Mombasa, Uber is a safe, easy, and negotiation-free taxi ride option.
+In Naivasha, Wasili cab (similar to Uber or Lyft) is available.